s-oshitade/web-dev-notes/myWebDevNotes.md

 `Another interesting feature regarding css selectors is something called a pseudo-class.`

->If you have a look at some of the properties in the css refereence [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference), you will find that some them start with a colon, such as `:active`.
+>If you have a look at some of the properties in the css reference [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference), you will find that some them start with a colon, such as `:active`.
 These are called pseudo classes.
 And this is because HTML elements can have different states.

 For instance, you can get a css element to change based on whether you're hovering over a piece of text or an image or not.
 These are two different states: `hovering over` or `not hovering over`.

-The pseuo-element that you will most commonly find is the hover element.
+The pseudo-element that you will most commonly find is the hover element.
 Read the documentation on [click](https://developer.mozilla.org/en-US/docs/Web/CSS/:hover).

 ```javascript
 /* Selects any <a> element when "hovered" */